0xPolygon/polygon-docs/docs/miden/vm/design/lookups/logup.md

-# LogUp: multivariate lookups with logarithmic derivatives
+## Multivariate lookups with logarithmic derivatives

 The description of LogUp can be found [here](https://eprint.iacr.org/2022/1530.pdf).
 In MidenVM, LogUp is used to implement efficient [communication buses](./index.md#communication-buses-in-miden-vm).